ondat/documentation/docs/support.md

 Responses to tickets will be cc'd via email.

-For personal support and general enquiries, please join our [public Slack channel](https://slack.storageos.com).
+For personal support and general enquiries, join our [public Slack channel](https://slack.storageos.com).

 ## Information to include in tickets

 To help us provide effective support, we request that you provide as much information as possible when contacting us.
 The list below is a suggested starting point.
-Additionally, please include anything specific, such as log entries, that may help us debug your issue.
+Additionally, include anything specific, such as log entries, that may help us debug your issue.

 ### Platform